cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 Running the snippet will throw `NoMethodError: private method 'private_method' called [...]`.
 To solve the problem we just need to replace `self.private_method` with `private_method` - in other words, call the private method with the implicit `self` receiver.

-However, there's is a peculiarity regarding what Ruby understand for `private`.

 ### accessors